matteovidali/Obsidian-Work-Sync/DPA/DPA-Arduino/Phase Correlation.md

 Begin with two input signals (with dimension $D_n$) - For most of DPA, this dimension will be 1, but this is equivalent for any dimensional signals.

+### An Important note before starting

+It is assumed that the input signals have a mean of 0.
+I only discovered this when writing it up in python

 ### 1. Input Signals
 *Input signals $s_a$ and $s_b$*